hsf-training/hsf-training-cicd-github/_episodes/05-understanding-yaml-and-ci.md

 ## Overall Structure

 Every single parameter we consider for all configurations are keys under jobs.
 The YAML is structured using job names.
-For example, we can define three jobs that run in parallel (more on parallel/serial later) with different sets of parameters.
+For example, we can define two jobs that run in parallel (more on parallel/serial later) with different sets of parameters.

 ~~~
 name: <name of your workflow>